 You can also consider offering pre-onboarding resources or reading materials for new hires to complete before their first day of work.
 This is a good way of ensuring that workers enter their new roles with sufficient knowledge.

 For example, a new property manager may be asked to read reports about the local real estate market before they start their new job.
-This will help to minimize the lag time between their joining and making active contributions to company goals.
+This will help to minimize the lag time between their joining and making active contributions to company goals

-Finally, you should have comprehensive onboarding process that you can refer to before, during, and after onboarding to ensure that you’ve covered all the bases.
+Finally, you should have a comprehensive onboarding process that you can refer to before, during, and after onboarding to ensure that you’ve covered all the bases.

 Create and Provide Clear SOPs

 A solid SOP will be clear, concise, and easy to understand.
-It should cover all the information new joiners need to complete a task, including any safety precautions they need to take.
+It should cover all the information new workers need to complete a task, including any safety precautions they need to take.
 Ideally, subject matter experts (SMEs), supervisors, or experienced employees will review the SOP to ensure it’s complete and accurate.

 Provide Easy Access to Training Materials